helllicht/rsync/README.md

 # helllicht/rsync

+## Introduction
+This action uses rsync to deploy code on a remote system via ssh.
+Authorization can be done via password or ssh-key

 ## Requirements
 The host system needs to allow ssh connections and support rsync.
-If you want to authorize by ssh key, make sure that the key is **not** protected by a passphrase since `helllicht/rsync` does not support passphrase protected ssh-keys.
+If you want to authorize by ssh-key, make sure that the key is **not** protected by a passphrase since `helllicht/rsync` does not support passphrase protected ssh-keys.

 ## Example `workflow.yml`:
 The step to sync data in your `.github/workflows/workflow.yml` could look like this: